Forensic Psychiatry Fellowship

 About the Program

-The NYU Forensic Psychiatry Fellowship is an ACGME-accredited one-year full time program designed to develop proficiency in all aspects of forensic psychiatric practice: evaluation, report writing, testimony administration and treatment in correctional settings.
+The NYU Forensic Psychiatry Fellowship is an ACGME-accredited one-year full time program designed to develop proficiency in all aspects of forensic psychiatric practice: evaluation, report writing, courtroom testimony and treatment in correctional settings.
 Fellows participate in supervised clinical experiences in four principal rotations, each lasting three months.
 These rotations include a court-based evaluation clinic, an acute psychiatric unit for pre-trial detainees, a forensic hospital and a mandated outpatient treatment program.
-Fellows also have part-time supervised clinical rotations in a general forensic psychiatry private practice and in a child/adolescent forensic practice.
+Fellows also have part-time supervised clinical rotations in a general forensic psychiatry private practice, which includes exposure to child/adolescent cases.
 Evaluation, research and teaching skills are emphasized at all of our principal clinical sites.
-In addition to the didactics described below, fellows participate in a year-long seminar on ethics; a year-long seminar in the basics of law; an original scholarly project that is submitted for publication, a Mental Health Disability law class at NYU School of Law and, for the past several years, a field trip to the U.S. Supreme Court to hear oral arguments about a mental health case.
+In addition to the didactics described below, fellows participate in a year-long seminar on ethics; a year-long seminar in the basics of law; an original scholarly project that is submitted for Grand Rounds, a Mental Health Disability law class at NYU School of Law, mock trial experiences, and a field trip to the U.S. Supreme Court to hear oral arguments about a mental health case.

 Bellevue Hospital Jail Forensic Psychiatry Inpatient Service